andiigonzalez/Power_Outage_Analysis/README.md

 - `MONTH_SIN` & `MONTH_COS`: Since most weather related phenomens are cyclical this feature helps ensure the model understands cyclical patterns.
 - `POPULATION`: We believe population size has a direct correlation with outages hence adding population as a feature we believe helps imporve the predictive capabilities of the model.
 - `YEAR`: The variable Year we beleive captures important patterns in long term weather related events which can help improve the model predictions.
 - `TOTAL.SALES`, `IND.SALES`, `COM.SALES`, `RES.SALES`: As these features capture the sales, this provides valuable economic data that correlat with weather related events as if changes in sales exist.
-By analyzing these factors we believe the model could imporve its predictions capabilities.
+By analyzing these factors we believe the model could improve its predictions capabilities.

 <iframe src= "assets/images/FeatureImportance.html" width="700" height="400" frameBorder="0"></iframe>